jpohara12/workshop/Assignment1.md

 **Source [4]**

 Kalipeni, E., & Zulu, L. (2008).
 Using GIS to Model and Forecast HIV/AIDS Rates in Africa, 1986-2010. *Professional Geographer*, *60*(1), 33–53. https://doi.org/10.1080/00330120701724061

+Usage of EPP software package for projection, and Use of IDW Algorithm and Kriging Method.

 **Quote:** "In this article we draw on the power of geographic information systems (GIS) to examine the progression of HIV/AIDS in Africa for the period from 1986 to 2003.
 We use GIS for two purposes: (1) to transform and interpolate a set of annual point-based HIV/AIDS rates into area data; and (2) to extract or “mine” annual HIV/AIDS prevalence rates from the interpolated area (country) level maps.
 Once the rates are extracted from the GIS analysis we then model and forecast them into the near future (i.e., 2004–2010) by using the UNAIDS Estimation and Projection Package (EPP) software" (Kalipeni et al., 2008)